vttresearch/siteopt_app/README.md

 # SiteOpt Web Interface

-This package contains the web interface for Spine Toolbox [Siteopt](https://extgit.vtt.fi/siteopt/siteopt_toolbox), project.
-A web server and a browser are needed to use the interface.
+This package contains the web interface for Spine Toolbox [Siteopt](https://extgit.vtt.fi/siteopt/siteopt_toolbox) project.
+This web app can be built into a desktop app using [Tauri](https://v2.tauri.app/), which includes the Django backend and the Vue.js frontend.
+Older Python and Node.js versions may work but have not been tested.

+## Setting up the development environment

-## Install Python Packages
+### Install Python Packages (requires Python 3.11+)

 Make Python virtual environment.
 Open Command prompt and type